-HCC is the sixth most common cancer worldwide and the third leading cause of cancer-related mortality[1].
+Hepatocellular carcinoma (HCC) is the sixth most common cancer worldwide and the third leading cause of cancer-related mortality[1].
 In addition, because its symptoms are not severe until the disease has progressed, most HCCs at the time of diagnosis are in an advanced stage.